 5. The top of the screen must be at the same level as your eyes or your back will suffer.
 If you use a laptop, it should be equipped with a height-adjustable stand and have a separate mouse and keyboard if you are going to use it for a long period of time.
 Try not to position the screen askew or at an oblique angle as this can put a lot of strain on the dorsal and cervical vertebrae.

 AN EXTRA TRICK: There should be a minimum of 50 centimetres between the screen and your eyes.
-If you find that the pain becomes very annoying, in our Pharmalime.in shop you can buy Ibuprofen + Pseudoephedrine tablets that will help you with the pain in less than 15 minutes.
+If you find that the pain becomes very annoying, In our Pharmalime.net store you can find many meds and remedies, so don't hesitate to buy or ask our doctors free in the Contact section for tablets that will help you with the pain in less than 15 minutes.
 A must for your company or your home first aid kit.

 Mrs Elisa Kovalainen, specialist in pain relief techniques, nutrition to increase our vital energy and gym techniques.